 PUBLICATION ETHICS AND MALPRACTICE STATEMENT

-2. Data verification - Author(s) might be asked to provide the initial data used for manuscript for editorial review whenever a reviewer asks for.
+2. Data verification.
+Author(s) might be asked to provide the initial data used for manuscript for editorial review whenever a reviewer asks for.
 Therefore, Author(s) should be prepared to provide open access to the data.
-The raw data used in manuscript should be available should be available during five years after the publication of manuscript.
+The raw data used in manuscript should be available during five years after the publication of manuscript.

-5. Multiple publication – Author(s) are not allowed to submit the same manuscript to more than one journal.
+5. Multiple publications.
+Author(s) are not allowed to submit the same manuscript to more than one journal.